Penn-TopGuNN/TopGuNN/README.md

 Our package, Top GuNN Similarity Search, provides python-based software to automatically query and search through approximately 5TB of vectors spanning 1000 months or articles, spanning 12-years, from 8 different news agencies, and 50GBs of the gigaword corpus.

-* I have provided data for 3 months of Gigaword, so you can betatest the scripts (Go through the README.md starting at `Order of Script Execution`).
+* I have provided data for 3 months of Gigaword (see `betatest/` folder), so you can betatest the scripts (go through the README.md starting at `Order of Script Execution`).

 * I have provided all of the stdouts of the results of running each file to compare against.